-The founders of the Bible College of Wales dedicated their lives to be an object lesson to all, of what can be achieved by prayer and faith alone; their aim was to teach men and women that it is safe to trust God’s Word and His promises.
+The founders of the Bible College of Wales dedicated their lives to being an object lesson to all, of what can be achieved by prayer and faith alone; their aim was to teach men and women that it is safe to trust God’s Word and His promises.

 The Every Creature Commission

-The Autumn of 1934 was a wonderful time in the College; on 26th December morning, the Spirit began speaking to the Rees Howells even earlier than usual, before he had arisen, and Mrs Howells, who was also awake, heard him repeating, ‘Every Creature, Every Creature.’
+The Autumn of 1934 was a wonderful time in the College; on the 26th of December morning, the Spirit began speaking to the Rees Howells even earlier than usual, before he had arisen, and Mrs Howells, who was also awake, heard him repeating, ‘Every Creature, Every Creature.’

 He dressed and went downstairs.
 There the Lord asked him if he believed the Saviour meant His last command to be obeyed?
 “I do,” he replied.
 “Then do you believe that I can give the Gospel to Every Creature?”
 “Without stretching a point,” he answered.
 “I believe You can do it, You are God.”